 If you’ve been following this blog for awhile, you may recall I played in my first ever GK Cup match play tournament earlier in the year.
 That was Season 3 and I got unceremoniously bounced in the first round by the previous season’s defending champion.
 Today marked the beginning for Season 4, and unfortunately, I was eliminated in the first round once again.
 But more on that later.
 If you care about the results, I’ll write about my match after the course review.

 The course we chose to play was Redhawk Golf Club in one of my favorite local golf cities, Temecula.
 It is a beautiful, but challenging track that we thought would make for a good venue.
 My opponent made the arrangements and booked a 9:09 tee time.
-We paid $55, which is a bit more than I normally pay, but not too bad for a Sunday morning “primetime” round at this particular course.
+We paid $55, which is a bit more than I normally like to pay for a local round, but not too bad for a Sunday morning “primetime” round at this particular course.

 We teed about on time and were paired with a fun couple.
 We were stuck behind a pretty slow foursome.
 They eventually let us play through (awkwardly) on the 10th fairway, but that made the back nine much more enjoyable with much less waiting between shots.
 Overall, our pace was around 4.5 hours.